PATTERSON MOORE BUTLER

 Consolidates secured and unsecured debt:

-Chapter 13 bankruptcy is more like a debt consolidation program.
+Chapter 13 bankruptcy is more like a debt consolidation program and is designed for people who have an income but need additional time to catch up on their payments.
 It allows you to consolidate existing debt and pay it off over time, under supervision of the bankruptcy court.
 This is particularly useful when Chapter 7 bankruptcy is not an option, or you owe past-due income taxes or mortgage payments.
+In some cases, we can negotiate with your creditors to reduce the total amount owed on debts.

 Save your car, your house, and your income by filing for federal bankruptcy relief.
 There is no magical number of debts or maximum income level to “qualify” for bankruptcy.
 If there is not enough money at the end of the month to cover the minimum monthly debt payments, let alone pay down the principal balance, you should consider bankruptcy.
 Most importantly, you may go through a bankruptcy without giving up your car, home, household furnishings or personal belongings.